-Within its general area of study, a particular focus of Study Group 12 is the end-to-end transmission quality delivered using a path that, with increasing frequency, involves new interactions between terminal types and network technologies (e.g., mobile terminals and networks with IP segments).
+Within its general area of study, a particular focus of Study Group 12 is the end-to-end transmission quality delivered using a path that, with increasing frequency, involves new interactions between terminal types and network technologies (e.g. mobile terminals, multiplexers, gateway and network signal processing equipments, networks with IP segments).